People of Synthace: Milena Stanković-Brunner, PhD – Scientific Solutions Consultant

 What is your role?

 Internally, our Solutions Consultants team works closely with Marketing, Product, and Sales to contribute to building the best application of our products to address client and market needs.
-We also lead the Synthace Live Online Demos, where we showcase Antha to the broader public and discuss different protocol applications with our audience.
+We also lead the Synthace Live Online Demos, where we showcase the Synthace platform to the broader public and discuss different protocol applications with our audience.

 Where were you before joining?